Terry-Wang-Lynx/BetterMPNN/BetterMPNN/main/README-1.md

 ### Acknowledgments

-·ProteinMPNN Developers: For developing and open-sourcing ProteinMPNN
+**·ProteinMPNN Developers**: For developing and open-sourcing ProteinMPNN

-·Google DeepMind: For creating AlphaFold 3 and providing model access
+**·Google DeepMind**: For creating AlphaFold 3 and providing model access

-·ShanghaiTech University: For providing computational resources and support
+**·ShanghaiTech University**: For providing computational resources and support

-Authors
+### Authors

-·Tianyi Wang: the core strategist of our project, who provided a large number of high-quality ideas (we have suggested that he buy a T-shirt and a coffee cup, even though he majors in biology)
+**·Tianyi Wang**: the core strategist of our project, who provided a large number of high-quality ideas (we have suggested that he buy a T-shirt and a coffee cup, even though he majors in biology)

-·Yafei Chang: has something to say to some thing: "Thank you, my penguin doll.
+**·Yafei Chang**: has something to say to some thing: "Thank you, my penguin doll.
 You accompanied me while debugging code late at night.
 I really want to include you in my list of thanks"

-·Claude (our AI Assistant): special thanks to Claude for its invaluable assistance in code writing and debugging, providing concrete technical support throughout the development process
+**·Claude** (our AI Assistant): special thanks to Claude for its invaluable assistance in code writing and debugging, providing concrete technical support throughout the development process

 ---